-Participants direct the investment of their contributions, Employer profit-sharing contributions, and Employer discretionary matching cash contributions into various investment options offered by the Plan.
-The Plan currently offers a broad range of mutual funds, a self-directed brokerage account, a stable value fund inclusive of a common collective trust and and fully-benefit responsive investment contracts as investment options for participants.
-Participants have primarily purchased shares of mutual funds, common and preferred stock and money market funds through the self-directed brokerage account.
+Participants direct the investment of their contributions, Employer profit-sharing contributions and Employer matching cash contributions into various investment options offered by the Plan.
+The Plan currently offers a broad range of mutual funds, a self-directed brokerage account and a stable value fund inclusive of a common collective trust, as investment options for participants.